 The yogi, or sadhika, is asked to purify, strengthen and refine her unique alchemical vessel, composed of the five elements- Earth, Air, Fire, Water, Space- to stir them together in varying degrees depending on the situation and imbibe this alchemical brew to invoke her own transformation.
 The concoction usually taste something like wellness, balance, ease, love, truth and power.
 Yum, de-li-cious!

 Our Earth (prithivi) body was known to the yogis as the annamaya kosha, the physical body.
 We fertilize the soil of our bodies (and minds) by cultivating a balance of strength and flexibility through yoga asana (postures) and other forms of primal movement.
 We treat our bodies as temples, going inside to find solutions to external challenges.
 We use the earth element to ground and stabilize ourselves, others, our work, our living situation- pretty much anything, anytime we want to create an experience of calm or safety amidst flux.
 To be grounded like a giant redwood tree is to be rooted into Self with a capital “S” (versus the egoic little self).
 When someone is grounded like this, you cannot knock them over.
-By practicing the healthy alignment of our muscles and bones in the poses we begin to loosen the reins of control and develop trust in the intuition of our body- that it knows the way home.
+By practicing the healthy alignment of our muscles and bones in yoga poses we begin to loosen the reins of control and develop trust in the intuition of our body- that it knows the way home.
 How we treat the earth herself, both individually and as a culture, is a very real metaphor for how we treat ourselves on the inside.
 How are you nourishing the soil of our bodies so that weed don’t grow?
 Are you planting and fertilizing peace, community support and connection?

 Fire (Agni) corresponds to our soul body, pranamaya kosha, the inner radiance we emanate at our highest.
 An essential aspect of the alchemical process, the fire of tapas is our commitment to inner freedom, the burning away of the stress and friviality down to the simplicity of gold, that which is essential to our own and collective well-being.
 Through a burning dedication to our values (always tempered by the open-minded flexibility of water) we become empowered and unstoppable, ignited not as a not a fragile, flickering flame or an out-of-control California wildfire but with the sweet consistency of a nourishing hearth fire in winter.
 Yogic fire practices teach us how us to motivate ourselves and others, to be agents of cool response in a hot, reactive emotional climate, to accomplish anything we put our mind’s to through laser-like focus and intention.
 What do you burn for?
 What are you willing to die for?